2022-2023 Intensive Course in Community Cancer Genetics and Research Training ~ Distance Learning Only ~ Track 2

 ACCREDITATION STATEMENT: City of Hope is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-CREDIT DESIGNATION: City of Hope designates this Other activity (comprised of enduring material and live virtual sessions) for a maximum of 64.75 AMA PRA Category 1 Credit™.
+CREDIT DESIGNATION: City of Hope designates this enduring activity for a maximum of 64.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The following credit type(s) are being offered for this course: